oxheadalpha/nft-tutorial/README.md

 ### What is a Non-Fungible Token (NFT)?

-NFT (non-fungible token) is a special type of cryptographic token which represents something unique; non-fungible tokens are thus not mutually interchangeable.
+An NFT (non-fungible token) is a special type of cryptographic token which represents something unique; non-fungible tokens are thus not mutually interchangeable.
 NFTs can represent ownership over digital or physical assets like virtual collectibles or unique artwork.